Nonequilibrium Phase Transition in a 2D Ferromagnetic Spins with Effective Interactions: Methods

 where $z=2d$ represents the possible number of the nearest-neighbor spins.
-We aim to test and show how also this trend works for the case $h \neq 0$.
-At this point, it is natural to ask some questions: { \it (i) What choice of the effective parameter $h$ determines the stochastic dynamical behavior?} In other words: { \it How does changing the values of $h$ affect the stochastic dynamical system? (ii) Does this also affect the nature of PT and its transition temperature $T_{c}$ different from~\eqref{Eq:205}?
-If so, how is it changing with changing $h$, and how do we determine this $T_{c}$?} In fact, we argue that the \verb"postulates" is applicable also in the case of $h\neq 0$ for those values of $h$ in which the equilibrium condition holds for dynamic processes approaching thermal equilibrium.
+We aim to test and show how also this scenario works for the case $h \neq 0$.
+At this point, it is natural to ask some questions: { \it What a setup and choice of the effective parameter $h$ determines the stochastic dynamical behavior?} In other words: { \it How does modifying an update rule and changing $h$ affect the stochastic dynamical system?
+If so, does it also affect the nature of PT?} As a matter of fact, the postulate is applicable also in the case of $h\neq 0$ for those values of $h$ in which the equilibrium condition holds for dynamic processes approaching thermal equilibrium.
 Here, stochastic dynamical processes play a crucial role in the equilibrium models, such as $N$-particle systems in contact with the heat bath at $T=T(h)$.
-At a limit of an asymptotically long time, this system approaches a statistically stationary state in which it gets through certain configuration $\{S\}$ according to a well-defined probability distribution~\footnote[2]{There is no concept of {\it time} in equilibrium statistical mechanics yet dynamic random processes serve as a means to generate the required equilibrium ensemble, see~Eq.~\eqref{Eq:209}.}.
-An explicit form of the above partition sum $Z =Z_{N}(h)$ is now given as where $E^{0}$ is from~Eq.~\eqref{Eq:203} and the sum runs over all possible $\{S\}$ configurations.
-Consequently, the effective $Z$ reads
+At a limit of an asymptotically long time, this system approaches a statistically stationary state in which it gets through certain configuration $\{S\}$ according to a well-defined probability distribution.
+An explicit form of the above partition sum $Z_{N}(h)$ is now given as $Z =\sum\exp[-(1+h)\beta E_{\{S\}}^{0}]$, where the sum runs over all possible $\{S\}$ configurations.
+Consequently, $Z$ reads

-where $g=\exp\left[-\beta E^{0}\right]$ is the well known Gibs-Boltzmann distribution.
-Certain macroscopic quantities of interest can be derived from~Eq.~\eqref{Eq:206}.
-Here, the system encounters a second order PT at temperature $T_{c} = T_{c}(h)$, and we will show that this is true for $-1<h<1$.
-For a value of $h$ in this range, the transition temperature is quite different from that of the transition for $h=0$, $T_{c}(|h|<1) \neq T_{c}^{0}$.
-The system magnetizes for $T < T_{c}$ where the resulting state is ferromagnetic or the ordered state.
-The system is in a disordered (or paramagnetic) state for $T > T_{c}$.
-The order parameter is usually given by average magnetization per site $\langle M\rangle/N$ where
+where $\exp\left[-\beta E^{0}\right]$ is the well known Gibs-Boltzmann distribution.
+Certain macroscopic quantities of interest can be derived from~\eqref{Eq:206}.

+For the model considered in this paper, we show that the system encounters a second order PT at temperature $T_{c}$ for $h\ge -1 $.
+However, while $T_{c}$ depends on $h$ for $|h|\le 1$, it does not depend on $h$ for $h>1$.
+The system magnetizes for $T < T_{c}$ where the resulting state is ordered state.
+The system is considered to be in the disordered state for $T > T_{c}$.
+An order parameter usually defined as an average magnetization per site, $m=\langle M\rangle/N$ where